Power series expansion of Wilf function: Motivations

-We recite the texts of the review \href{https://mathscinet.ams.org/mathscinet-getitem?mr=2735366}{MR2735366} written by Tian-Xiao He at Illinois Wesleyan University for the paper~\cite{Ward-2010-Wilf} as follows. \begin{quote} The coefficient $a_n$ can be written as $a_n=b_n\pi-c_n$, where $b_n$ and $c_n$ are nonnegative rational numbers.
-In fact, $\lim_{n\to+\infty}\frac{a_n}{b_n}=0$, and the rational numbers of the form $\frac{c_n}{b_n}$ provide approximations to $\pi$.
+Tian-Xiao He (Illinois Wesleyan University, USA) reviewed the paper~\cite{Ward-2010-Wilf} in \href{https://mathscinet.ams.org/mathscinet-getitem?mr=2735366}{MR2735366} as follows: \begin{quote} The coefficient $a_n$ can be written as $a_n=b_n\pi-c_n$, where $b_n$ and $c_n$ are nonnegative rational numbers.
+In fact, $\lim_{n\to\infty}\frac{a_n}{b_n}=0$, and the rational numbers of the form $\frac{c_n}{b_n}$ provide approximations to $\pi$.
 A complete expansion of the coefficients $a_n$ is found by the author.
-It is probably the best that can be done, given the oscillatory nature of the terms. \end{quote}

-We recite Wilf's comments on the paper~\cite{Ward-2010-Wilf} on 13 December 2010 as follows. \begin{quote} Mark Ward has found a complete expansion of these coefficients.
+It is probably the best that can be done, given the oscillatory nature of the terms. \end{quote} Herbert S. Wilf commented on the paper~\cite{Ward-2010-Wilf} on 13 December 2010 as follows: \begin{quote} Mark Ward has found a complete expansion of these coefficients.
 It's not quite an asymptotic series in the usual sense, but it is probably the best that can be done, given the oscillatory nature of the terms. \end{quote}